Bhanusharma67/bflyer-gatsby/src/pages/products/index.md

         quality and quantity of website traffic to a website or a web page from search engines tool.
     - image: /img/word-cloud-679939_1280.png
-      text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+      text: "Your business needs the use of social media platforms and websites to promote your products or services.
+Social Media is the best platform to capture the right audience. "
     - image: /img/seo-793032_1920.jpg
       text: We as an SEM expert, provides best services to gain the the market share by using search engine marketing technique.
 We are expert as a